 Core Features Of EMRs

-Now that you have the information to identify the right type of EMR system for your clinical setting and practice needs, it is time to consider how to choose the best solution from the various options available within that category.
+Now that you understand how to identify the right type of EMR system for your clinical setting and practice needs, it is time to consider how to choose the best solution from the various options available within that category.

 To help you with this decision, we have compiled a list of must-have EMR features that any reliable software should support.